Wi-Charge systems deliver power using narrow beams of infrared light.

-The applicable international standard is IEC 60825-1 Safety of Laser Products.
-Our products comply with this standard as Class 1 laser products, which is the category of products that are (safe under all conditions of use and exempt from any protective measures).
-IEC 60825-1 compliance was confirmed by the accredited certification lab.
+Outside the US, the applicable safety standard is IEC 60825-1 Safety of Laser Products.
+Our products classify as Class 1 laser products, which is the category of products that are (safe under all conditions of use and exempt from any protective measures.
+Our IEC 60825-1 compliance was confirmed by the accredited certification lab.
 Contact us to receive a copy of the approval notice.

 Our products use infra-red light which is a natural light used in other devices such as remote controls.
 IR accounts for 50% of sunlight and has always been part of Earth’s ecosystem.